 In their more general problem solving, children learning, for example, how to divide one number by another, need to learn when that operation is useful.

-The Numicon teaching materials organize activities into groups based around mathematical themes.
-For example, 'length' or 'rotation'.
+The Numicon teaching materials organize activities into groups based around mathematical themes, such as 'Understanding reflective symmetry' or 'Distance'.